 Though you can drink your coffee liqueur right away, for the best flavor, you’ll want to let it sit.
 Leave your liqueur covered for 10 days to two weeks in a cool, dark place.
 The flavors will become richer and more complex, and the vodka will mellow.

 There are quite a few ways to make coffee liqueur, and which you choose will depend on your budget and taste preferences.
 Why not experiment and see what you like?
 Keep reading for a few suggestions.

 If you’re a coffee purist and don’t want to use instant, you can use ground coffee, instead.
 Mix half a cup of coarsely-ground coffee with the vodka and vanilla extract.
-Cover, shake well, and refrigerate the mixture for 24 hours.
-Strain out the coffee grounds before combining with the sugar mixture.
+Cover, shake well and refrigerate the mixture for 24 hours.
+Strain out the coffee grounds before adding the sugar mixture.

 We recommend that you use a quality of alcohol that you would drink normally.
 It may be tempting to use the cheapest vodka available, but keep in mind that bitter flavors may transfer into your liqueur.
 While 100-proof vodka will work best, you can substitute 80 proof.
 The vodka will mellow out as the final liqueur rests and the flavors marry.

 Vodka is a clear, tasteless alcohol that works well as a base for making flavored liqueurs, but you can also use rum or brandy.
 Keep in mind that using different alcohols will alter the final flavor of your liqueur.
 Feel free to experiment!
 If you’re a Kahlua fan, you may want to use rum.